Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/README.md

     │
     ├── DESCRIPTION             <- Store important metadata about project │
+    ├── CODE_OF_CONDUCT.md      <- Guide to define community standards, signal a welcoming and inclusive project, and outline procedures for handling abuse.
+    │
     ├── CONTRIBUTING.md         <- Guide to how potential contributors can help with your project │
     ├── NAMESPACE               <- Prevent conflict in package names